sf-wdi-18/iterators_hmwk/README.md

 # Iterator Challenge - Sample Solution (partial)

-This repo contains sample solution for all but the SUPER BONUS form part.
+This branch contains sample solutions for all but the SUPER BONUS form part.

 ### Instructions